-This application note is designed to guide the reader through the process of setting up the communication interface between the ProxSense® IQS243 IC and any MCU capable of I2C (400kBit/s) communication.
+This application note is designed to guide the reader through the process of setting up the communication interface between the ProxSense[®] IQS213 IC and any MCU capable of I2C (400kBit/s) communication.

 This is done through easy to understand flow diagrams as well as providing the source code in listings throughout the document.
 In Figure 1 below an overview flow diagram is shown to provide the reader with an overview of what is discussed within this document.

-The complete source code is available on request.
+Host MCU sample source code (C-code) is available on request.